Version 6.0.6 (August 3rd, 2021)

 directory so they don’t trigger splunkbase/cloud appcert/app-vetting checks.

 - Fixed a bug where if you saved a report or created a dashboard panel from

 the Call Concurrency and Gateway Utilization tool and then tried to re-run

 that report later, it would fail to repopulate the pulldowns correctly.

-Note that reports saved prior to this fix will have to be recreated in
+(Note that reports saved prior to this fix would have to be recreated in

 upper right panel and that field had multiple values, it would show only

 the value from the most recent call leg instead of listing all the values.

 - removed “answered” and “missed” from the Browse Phone Numbers page as these